 Evaluation of Jaundice in Newborns

 While newborns are in the hospital, doctors periodically check them for jaundice.
-Jaundice is sometimes obvious in the color of the whites of the newborn's eyes or skin.
+Jaundice is sometimes obvious by the color of the whites of the newborn's eyes or skin.
 But most doctors also measure the newborn's bilirubin level before discharge from the hospital.
 If the newborn has jaundice, doctors focus on determining whether it is physiologic and, if not, identifying its cause so that any dangerous causes can be treated.
 It is particularly important for infants to be evaluated for serious disorders if jaundice persists after 2 weeks of age.

 In newborns with jaundice, the following symptoms are cause for concern: